Home Security Checklist

 1. Install Deadbolts on All Exterior Doors

-A burglary occurs every 20 seconds in the U.S. Your first defense against an attempted burglary are any exterior doors.
-With a deadbolt in place, the door becomes much more difficult to kick in.
+A burglary occurs every 20 seconds in the U.S. Your first defense against an attempted break-in is your exterior doors.
+With a deadbolt in place, the door becomes much more difficult to kick in, reducing the risk of a forced entry.

 2. Invest in a Safe

-When it comes to personal items such as important documents or valuables, it’s important not only to keep these out of sight but locked away with an in-house safe.
+When it comes to personal items such as important documents, jewelry, or other valuables, it’s important not only to keep these out of sight but locked away in a secure, fireproof safe.
+This step helps protect your items in the event of theft or damage and is often helpful when filing an insurance claim.

 3. Upgrade Doors

-Nearly one third of burglars enter homes through the front door.
+Nearly one-third of burglars enter homes through the front door.
 An older wooden door can be kicked in within seconds.
-It’s important to make sure your doors are updated to help beef up your home’s security.
+Upgrading to a solid-core or reinforced steel door significantly increases your home’s protection.

 4. Add Lighting